Doing your Masters

 - meet the general requirements for doing a master in Computer Science (see study guide), and

-- have completed the relevant courses offered by the Algorithmics group, including at least the course Advanced Algorithms (or AI Techniques) and others as confirmed with your supervisor.
+- have completed the highly recommended courses offered by the Algorithmics group, including at least the course Advanced Algorithms, Algorithms for Intelligent Decision Making, and the follow-up project.
+(See the Course Guidelines Research Groups booklet for more details.)

 If you do your Master's within the Algorithmics group, you may join the research project of one of the members, who will be your daily supervisor.
 You are also expected to join the Monthly Master's Meetings.
 We offer a sample of available master's projects.
 Please contact the staff member mentioned next to the project you are most interested in.
 We also have a list of current and previous Master's students, and some instructions for doing your Masters and writing your thesis.